cloudblue/connect-extension-python-boilerplate/README.md

 # Cookiecutter for CloudBlue Connect Extensions

+> :warning: is recommended to always use the [Connect CLI](https://github.com/cloudblue/connect-cli) in order to bootstrap projects since may enhance the experience and ensure usage of latest functionalities

 Powered by [Cookiecutter](https://github.com/cookiecutter/cookiecutter), Cookiecutter for CloudBlue Connect Extensions provides a framework for boostraping your custom extensions for Connect.

 With this project you can write your own extension to execute either locally or using the Extension as a Service(a.k.a EaaS) module of Connect.